PostHog/posthog.com/contents/blog/why-infra-is-our-competitive-advantage.md

 ## How to serve 20bn events for real time analytics

 We don't _just_ build infrastructure for other people to run.
-We run one of the biggest PostHog instances ourselves, with 20bn events.
+We run one of the biggest PostHog instances ourselves, with >20 billion events.
 And before you ask, yes, our cloud infrastructure runs the same helm chart that we ship to our customers.